dehre/c-project-template/README.md

     To work it around, there's a `Dockerfile` that sets them up on Ubuntu.
     You may use that docker image to play around with `gcc`, `gdb`, and `Linux` too.

-## Aside #1

-I didn't mean to publish this project in the first place.
-It started out as a private C repo (with the simplest Makefile ever) that I used to try out code snippets.
-Over time I kept adding more and more "features" that helped me writing more robust programs, and now I think this setup can be useful for someone else, too.
-Being my private repo quite a mess at this point, I restarted fresh with this new public project.

-## Aside #2

-I'm not proficient with CMake, and I don't want configuration files to become an ugly mess.
-This is the simplest way I could make the whole thing working, without becoming some kind of CMake wizard.

 ## Requirements

 - CMake